 For example, if you are in a low tax bracket now and expect to be in a higher one in the future, now may not be the best time to use the tax-loss harvesting strategy.

 Your other option is to consult with your investment adviser.
-They can likely provide you with a better idea of how such a strategy would play out based on your circumstances.
+They can likely provide you with a better idea of how such a strategy would play out taking into account your circumstances.